 The individual hit by a drunk driver in Las Vegas usually files a civil suit.
 This process is distinctly separate from the criminal charges the drunk driver faces in criminal court.
 The criminal process is designed to protect members of the public from harm, and aims to protect others from the reckless actions of drunk drivers in the future.

 Criminal prosecution of the drunk driver can happen even if he or she injured no one.
 An accident caused by the drunk driver isn’t necessary to trigger criminal prosecution.

 The injured party files a civil legal claim against the drunk driver.
 He or she is either the victim of the drunk driver or the survivor of the victim fatally injured by the drunk driver.

-The BAC for drivers less than 21 years of age is .02 percent.
+The BAC, or blood alcohol content, for drivers less than 21 years of age is .02 percent.
 For drivers 21 and older, the level is .08 percent.
 There is no legally permissible BAC for commercial drivers in Nevada.